 First, we have to stop identifying grace with a happy outcome.
 The imaginal is not unresponsive to our deepest desires, but neither is it easily swayed by sentimentality or our own limited sense of what is “right and just.”
 Its mercy always reflects the big picture, and just as there is tough love, so also is there tough grace.From “Eye of The Heart: A Spiritual Journey into the Imaginal Realm” by Cynthia Bourgeault

-The biggest challenge of the day was driving home through the rain at night, on highway lanes “under construction” with nearly invisible street markings that vanish under the reflections of street lights.
+The biggest challenge of the day was driving home through the rain at night, on highway lanes “under construction” with nearly invisible road markings that vanish under the reflections of street lamps.
 Fortunately, judging from the equally apprehensive driving style of most peers, I was not alone in this predicament.
 I trust we all made it home safe and sound.

 With the feather next to my bed and a mind filled with sleepy visions of Viking lands, I surrendered once again to the irresistible embrace of Morpheus.